thiensean/DeepLearningCV/README.md

 ### Vanishing/Exploding gradients

-To address the reason for vanishing/exploding gradients, firstly, we drill down the problem.
+To address why ResNet is suited to tackle the problem of vanishing/exploding gradients that comes with deep networks, firstly, we drill down the problem.

 Activation functions such as sigmoid activation normalizes the input to a value of 0 to 1.
 In its simplest terms, its derivative represents the rate of change of the underlying term, the input that was normalized.